System Design Space

 • Each VM has its own guest OS.

-• Suitable for different OS and strict security boundaries.
+• They fit scenarios with different OS choices and stricter security boundaries.

 Container evolution timeline